AmirKelman/IDL-sentiment-analysis/README.markdown

 - `loader.py`: Handles data loading and preprocessing, including loading the IMDB dataset, tokenizing reviews using GloVe embeddings, and creating DataLoader objects for training and testing.
 - `test.py`: A utility script to verify the PyTorch version and CUDA availability.
 - `sentiment_start.py`: The main script implementing the RNN, GRU, MLP, and self-attention models, training them, and generating train/test loss plots.
-- `ex2.pdf`: The report detailing the experiments, results, train/test accuracies, sub-scores for specific reviews, and answers to theoretical questions.
+- `Ex3 idl practical.pdf`: The report detailing the experiments, results, train/test accuracies, sub-scores for specific reviews, and answers to theoretical questions.
 - `README.md`: This file, providing an overview of the project and instructions.
 - `.gitignore`: Excludes unnecessary files like the dataset and model checkpoints.